bdb112/pyfusion/README.rst

 Update:
+* Version 0.66 restores coordinates coding (incl W7X), but LHD access is broken due to Error in LHDConvenience fn  (output_coords)
+* process_swept_Langmuir is more convenient to use (incl auto load and save)
+* examples/modify_cfg.py is a script to add/modify pyfusion.cfg
+  (presently coordinates)
+* pyfusion.DBG() instead of pyfusion.DEBUG if a purely numeric value is needed (e.g. in > or < tests).
+This avoids unwanted debugger breaks when a text key is used.

 Version 0.65 has Langmuir processsing separated into two objects (see data/process_swept_Langmuir), optimised and saved as dictionary of array (DA) files, with a built in mask of dubious data.